jsenv/core/packages/test/README.md

 export const add = (a, b) => a + b
 ```

-## 1.1 Writing test
+## 1.1 Writing the test file

-Create a file `src/add.test.html` with the following content:
+Create file `src/add.test.html` with the following content:

 ```html
 <!DOCTYPE html>